kxu913/go-cli/readme.md

 # Go-cli
 **`Go-cli` is a project that base on `golang`+`echo` to create a microservice，if you also have `Docker` and `Kubernetes+Istio` environemtn，you also can use apis that in `serverless-generator` to deploy the service to Kubernetes and Istio.**

+You just need two steps:
+- Create a micro service project using `microservice-generator`
+- Deploy the project to Kubernetes using `serverless-generator`, support to remote Kubernetes.

+Now you can access the apis by `http://{gateway-name}/{Prefix}`

 ## Demo
 <img src="public/cli-demo.gif" width="100%" height="100%">